Follow the following rubric and instructions

 Day of Assessment Information and Rubrics

 Be prepared to participate in an assessment activity as it pertains to your specific concentration on your assessment date and time.
-There are 3 different assessment activities.
-Two assessments require knowledge of free software called “Gimp” which is compatible with Mac’s and Window’s machines.
-You can also assess the two assessments with a paid program called Adobe Illustrator and/or Adobe Photoshop.
+You will pick from one of 3 different assessment activities.
+Two assessments require knowledge of free software called “Gimp” which is compatible with Mac’s and Window’s machines or Adobe Illustrator and/or Adobe Photoshop.
 However, these are not required.
 You may also have a choice to assess in Creative writing which requires knowledge of a word processor like Google Docs or Microsoft Word.

 - A Creative writing assignment – 2017 PDF CREATIVE WRITING RUBRIC